 Some furniture like tables comes designed with unpolished wood, exposing the wood’s grains and natural color.
 It also illustrates the Japanese life of simplicity.

-Unlike most cultures, Japanese furniture gets designed based on certain principles—no wonder the items illustrate the Japanese belief and lifestyle so well.
-You will see nature and their minimalistic style in their furniture.
+Unlike most cultures, Japanese furniture is designed based on certain principles—no wonder the items illustrate the Japanese beliefs and lifestyle so well.
+You will see nature and the minimalistic style in their furniture.

 Before we look into various top Japanese furniture brands and where you can buy one if in the USA, let us look into the guidelines used in creating various Japanese furniture